projectauch/agents-nli/README.md

 # Native Language Identification through Agentic Decomposition

-This repository contains the code and instructions to replicate the experiments from the paper "[Robust Native Language Identification through Agentic Decomposition]".
+This repository contains the code and instructions to replicate the experiments from the paper Robust Native Language Identification through Agentic Decomposition at EMLNP 2025.

 ## Datasets